Barcelona Food Tour: Tapas, Drinks and Delights with a Local

 About this experience

-The Do Eat Better Experience food tour is a walking tour around the historical center of the city.
-The tourist is guided by a "Foodie", a local "buddy" able to explain every detail of the selected restaurants, their preparations, and the relevant history/curiosities.
+Do Eat Better Experience Barcelona Food Tour is a walking tapas tour around the Gothic Quarter.
+You will be guided by a Local Expert who's able to explain every detail of the selected restaurants, their preparations, and any other relevant curiosities.

 Do Eat Better Experience tours are a mix of high-quality gastronomy as a way for showing local culture and lifestyle and a walking experience together with a local friend.
 This is the reason why we accept small groups only: we want to focus on a genuine exchange and give to each tourist the highest attention possible.

-Our food tour in Barcelona is a walking tour in stops, we are going to stop in at least 4 different bars and taste the best typical dishes along with drinks of Barcelona!
+Our food tour in Barcelona is a walking tour in at least 4 stops: we are going to stop in at least 4 different tapas bars and taste the best typical dishes and drinks of Barcelona!
 You are going to be guided by a local food expert, who will tell you curiosities about the local gastronomy tradition.

 Available options